WoutPitje/AiQuizMaker2/Documentation/production-deployment.md

 # Production Deployment Guide

-This guide explains how to deploy AI Quiz Maker in production using Docker Compose with the production environment configuration.
+This guide explains how to deploy 🧠 QuizAi in production using Docker Compose with the production environment configuration.

 ## Quick Start